jaxolv/universities/README.md

 This request will return all the universities in the database.

-`GET /universities/search`

-This request will return all the universities from the informed country.

 It is possible to find the universities of a country informing as a query  `country` one of those countries:

 ```bash